mintingle/ChromebookADBInstructions/apk_on_chromebook.md

 ![Open MIT App Inventor](apk_screenshots/Step-0-2.png)

 But don't worry!
-There is a way to sideload your APK onto your Chromebook through Linux without turning on Developer Mode using Linux.
+There is a way to sideload your APK onto your Chromebook through Linux without turning on Developer Mode.

 ## Step 1: Make sure you have Linux (Beta) installed and ADB enabled

+These instructions are copied from Step 1 of the [ADB installation instructions](adb_on_chromebook.md):

-Now we need to make sure you have Linux turned on with the right settings for Android development.
+We need to make sure you have Linux turned on with the right settings for Android development.
 Tap or click the bottom right corner of your Chromebook where it displays the time to pull up the options and settings menu:

 ![Open MIT App Inventor](adb_screenshots/Step-1-0.png)